SESYNC-ci/text-mining-lesson/docs/_slides/scraping.md

 | \\$[0-9,]+   | The ransom of <span style="color:red;">$1,000,000</span> to Dr. Evil.                |
 | \b\S+@\S+\b  | E-mail <span style="color:red;">info@sesync.org</span> or tweet @SESYNC for details! |

+Specifying these patterns correctly can be tricky.
+This is a useful site for testing out regex patterns [here](https://regex101.com/).

 ===

-Note that "\" must be escaped in R, so the third pattern does not look very nice in a R string.
+Note that "\\" must be escaped in R, so the third pattern does not look very nice in a R string.